riccardotorre/DNNLikelihood_dev/docs/histfactory/usage.rst

 See the documentation of the :meth:`Histfactory.save <DNNLikelihood.Histfactory.save>` and :meth:`Histfactory.save_log <DNNLikelihood.Histfactory.save_log>` methods.

 The object can also be initialized importing it from saved files.
-In this case only the :argument:`input_file` argument needs to be specified, while all other arguments are ignored.
+In this case only the :argument:`input_file <Histfactory.input_file>` argument needs to be specified, while all other arguments are ignored.
-One could also optionally specify a new ``output_folder``.
-In case this is not specified, the :attr:`Histfactory.output_folder <DNNLikelihood.Histfactory.output_folder>` attribute from the imported object is used.
+One could also optionally specify a new :argument:`output_folder <Histfactory.output_folder>`.
+In case this is not specified, the
+:attr:`Histfactory.output_folder <DNNLikelihood.Histfactory.output_folder>` attribute from the imported object is used.
 For instance we could import the object created above with